-User behavior is sometimes defined by special occasions.
+User behavior is sometimes identifiable by special occasions.
 For example, consumers often make more purchases around the holiday season or for special events in their own lives, such as birthdays and anniversaries.
-Occasion-based behaviors can be segmented into universal occasions, regular personal occasions, and rare personal occasions, which will allow you to tailor content to all of these different occasions in a more personal manner.
+Occasion-based behaviors can be split up into universal occasions, regular personal occasions, and rare personal occasions.
+This will allow you to tailor content to all of these different occasions in a more personal manner.

 3. Usage Rate

 Usage rate divides your users into heavy, mid-level, and light users based on how often they purchase your products or services.
 When segmenting your audience based on their usage behavior, you’ll be able to focus on turning light users into mid-level users and mid-level users into heavy users while keeping heavy users happy.

 4. Purchase Reasoning